The Instant Pot scores 8.7/10 on our Time-to-Table Scale versus 2.1/10 for the slow cooker. The Instant Pot is faster on every meal we tested and.

 What is the most energy-efficient way to cook at home?

 The Instant Pot Pro Plus is the most energy-efficient for 4 of 6 meals in our dataset.
 The slow cooker wins on pulled pork ($0.19 vs $0.24).
 The Cosori Smart Air Fryer wins for crispy foods ($0.06/batch for frozen fries per our energy savings analysis).
 No single appliance is optimal for everything — our kitchen buying guide recommends a multi-appliance approach.
-Track real consumption with a smart plug.
+Track real consumption with a smart plug with energy monitoring and app-based wattage history.

 Should I buy an Instant Pot or a slow cooker in 2026?